Fidel V. Ramos: 2022 elections

-Death
+Death and funeral

-Ramos died on July 31, 2022, at the age of 94, at Makati Medical Center.
-His family announced his passing in a statement on Sunday, stating he died of complications from COVID-19, according to the radio station DZRH.
-His family confirmed that he suffered from a heart condition and dementia.
+On July 31, 2022, Ramos died from the complications of the COVID-19 Omicron variant at the Makati Medical Center in Makati, at the age of 94.
+According to the radio station DZRH and his family statement, he has been fully or triple vaccinated, but he compromised his immune system; he also had suffered from a heart condition.
+At the time of his death, he was the second longest living president in Philippine history, only behind Emilio Aguinaldo by 186 days.
+He was previously the oldest living president, a distinction he held from Diosdado Macapagal's death in 1997.

-President Bongbong Marcos declared July 31 to August 9 as "national days of mourning", whereas all national flags are "flown at half-mast from sunrise to sunset" as a sign of mourning.
-As per prevailing policies about COVID-19-related deaths in the country, Ramos' remains were cremated, making him the second Philippine president to have been cremated before initial burial after former President Benigno Aquino III in June 2021.
-His wake was held on August 4–8 at The Chapels at Heritage Park in Taguig.
-On August 9, he was accorded a state funeral, which was the first for a former Philippine president since Diosdado Macapagal in 1997, and his remains were inurned at the Libingan ng mga Bayani near former presidents Macapagal, Carlos P. Garcia, Elpidio Quirino and Ferdinand Marcos Sr.
+President Bongbong Marcos declared a nine-day period of "national mourning day" from July 31 to August 9, 2022, where all national flags were "flown at half-mast from sunrise to sunset" as a sign of mourning.
+Due prevailing policies about COVID-19 Omicron-related deaths in the country (during the Omicron time in the first 18-month period), Ramos' remains were cremated, which made him the second Philippine president to have been cremated before an initial burial after former President Benigno Aquino III in June 2021.
+His wake was held from August 4 to 8 at The Chapels at Heritage Park in Taguig.
+On August 9, he was accorded a state funeral, which was the first for a former Philippine president since Diosdado Macapagal.
+His remains were inurned at the Libingan ng mga Bayani between former presidents Elpidio Quirino and Ferdinand Marcos Sr.